This component centralizes the configuration of your application, providing simple access and automatic parsing.

 Behind the scenes, a Configuration Value Handler is what is used to transform a raw value retrieved from the Bukkit configuration accessor to an exploitable, validated value.

-It's a simple static method taking a single parameter (retrieved from the config through Bukkit) and returning a parsed and transformed object of the right type (either simple like a Double
+It's a simple static method taking a single parameter (retrieved from the config through Bukkit) and returning a parsed and transformed object of the right type (either simple like a Double or more complex like an ItemStack).

 The built-in handlers🔗